 Abducent or Abducens Nerve is the 6th cranial nerve.
-It is motor and supplies only 1 muscle, the lateral rectus of the eye-ball.
+Abuducent nerve is a motor nerve and supplies only 1 muscle, the lateral rectus of the eye-ball.
 It is named so because it abducts the eye.
-It’s also termed fan’s nerve, because in ancient times (nonverbal age between the adolescent girls and boys), the boy utilized to call the girls from a party by sending signal via the actions of the Muscle.
+Abducent nerve is also known as fan’s nerve, because in ancient times (nonverbal age between the adolescent girls and boys), the boy utilized to call the girls from a party by sending signal via the actions of the Muscle.

-It is most vulnerable to damage of all The Cranial Nerves DurIng Raised Intracranial pressure, functional Parts And NucleiGeneral Somatic Efferent Fibres They originate from the abducent nucleus in the pons and supply the lateral rectus muscle of the eyeball.
-General somatic afferent fibres.
+- It is most vulnerable to damage of all the cranial nerves during raised intracranial pressure, functional parts and nuclei general somatic afferent fibres.
+They originate from the abducent nucleus in the pons and supply the lateral rectus muscle of the eyeball.

 Lesions of Abducent Nerve

-- Convergent squint because of the unopposed activity of medial rectu.
+- Convergent squint because of the unopposed activity of medial rectus muscle.